Homemade Ham and Cheese Calzones

 Here’s a brief overview of how the cheesy ham calzones come together:

-- For the calzone filling: Prepare the ham, broccoli, cheese, and green onion.
-Stir them together in a medium-large bowl.
+- Prep the ham and cheese mixture: Stir together the ham, cheese, and green onion.
 Set aside.

-- Add the sauce into the ham mixture and stir to combine.
+- Finish the filling: Stir the garlic sauce into the prepared ham and cheese mixture.

 The above is simply a quick summary of this recipe.
 Check out the full recipe in the free printable recipe card at the bottom of this post for all the detailed instructions.